NTUC Income Gro Capital Ease: 3-Year Endowment Plan with 1.58% p.a. Guaranteed Returns

 Endowment plans are usually used for people to have ‘forced savings’ in the short term.

 All You Need to Know About the NTUC Income Gro Capital Ease Endowment Plan

-This latest plan promises a higher return per annum but increases the tenure by a year.
+This latest plan promises a lower return per annum.

 1. Guaranteed Issuance